freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Actions section
 ---------------

-Although the objects have behaviors that normally represents it current status, the action represent the actions that could be performed in the object.
-This actions must be associated with the hardware command that have to be executed when the action is launched.
-As with the Behavior, the name of each action must match the ones used in the object code.
+The actions represent the tasks that could be performed by an object.
+These actions must be associated with the hardware command that have to be executed when the action is launched.
+As with the behavior, the name of each action must match the ones used in the object code.
 Also the command value should match the name of a existing command (normally a hardware command created by the hardware plugin developer).